baremetal-engine/Multicore/README.md

 Multicore is built on the same foundational principles that define the future of ethical gaming:

-- ❌ No Cheaters
+- ❌ No cheaters
-- ❌ No Censorship
+- ❌ No censorship
 - ❌ No DRM
 - ❌ No loot boxes
 - ❌ No microtransactions